-Somali invasion of the Ogaden.
+(G/NF).
+The final challenge to the Dergue's survival came from the 1977 Somali invasion of the Ogaden.
 The Soviet Union initiated a significant military advisory and equipment assistance effort and Cuba provided more than 17,000 combat troops in response to the invasion.
 The externally provided assistance enabled Ethiopia to defeat the Somalis.
 The continuing Soviet advisory and Cuban troop presence are a signal of Soviet-Bloc interest in maintaining their influence in Ethiopia and their support for the Dergue which invited them.

-Haile Mariam progressed concurrently with the first two.
+(5/NF) The third phase, the rise to political dominance by Mengistu Haile Mariam progressed concurrently with the first two.
 Mengistu joined the Dergue as an Army major at some point after it was originally formed in June 1974.
 His presence on the Dergue was announced in November 1974 (Mengistu has claimed credit for the philosophy of "Ethiopia Tikdem," and the deposition of Haile Selassie).
 Mengistu moved into predominance on the Dergue by first engineering the fall of Andom.
 He became dominant when he was elected Chairman of the Dergue on 12 February 1977 following the executions of his last seven competitors.
 Mengistu's consolidation of power continued when he was named Chairman of COPWE upon its formation in 1979.

-principal force behind Ethiopia's foreign policy shift from pro-West to pro-Soviet.
+(5/NF) As the undisputed leader of Ethiopia, Mengistu has been the principal force behind Ethiopia's foreign policy shift from pro-West to pro-Soviet.
 He makes all major decisions and mid- to high-level personnel appointments within political, administrative, and military institutions.
 There is considerable evidence indicating that the most important criterion for individual advancement is demonstrated loyalty to Mengistu rather than to ideology or a concept of the nation.

-as the WPE evolves in the future.
+(0/NF) A fourth phase in Ethiopia's transition from a monarchy may occur as the WPE evolves in the future.
 Whether it will be a distinct phase or merely a tool used by Mengistu to continue his rule remains to be seen.
 The party's formation has long been a goal of Soviet diplomacy; however, it is not certain whether the new party will be in the Soviet tradition beyond its outward symbols and public pronouncements.
 DIA currently believes that party membership will be limited to 35,000 out of a population of 40 million.
 The military comprises the greatest percentage of its membership (67 percent).
 However, the government has expended great efforts to organize the population into neighborhood and regional party associations in order to gain civilian support.
 Therefore, it cannot be discounted that a civilian-military coalition similar to that in the Soviet Union is a long-term Ethiopian goal.